 What this means for you: Remember the next time you see an article in a newspaper or magazine saying, “Scientists say this part of the brain works this way,” that our understanding of the brain is still elementary.
 On the scale from 2+2 to differential calculus, we’re still learning our multiplication tables here.

 Optogenetics is a rapidly advancing field in neuroscience.
 The technique allows scientists to literally activate or silence specific neurons in discrete regions of the brains of animals.
 Neurons are infected with special viruses that make them sensitive to a certain wavelength of light, giving researchers robot-like control over certain behaviors, such as making a mouse run in circles to the left.

 What this means for you: The integration between brains and computers.
 Pretty soon you’ll be able to change the TV channel without even picking up the remote.

 Researchers recently developed new stem cell techniques allowing them to grow brains—or at least parts of brains—in the laboratory for experimental use.

 What this means for you: Call your anti-science legislators and tell them to stop shitting their “morality” all over stem cell research.

-When you perform a simple behavior, say reaching down to pick something up, a set of motor neurons fires in a specific pattern to control that behavior.
+When you perform a simple behavior, say reaching down to pick something up, a set of motor neurons fire in a specific pattern to control that behavior.
 Interestingly, a subset of those exact same neurons in your brain also fire when you observe someone else perform this same behavior.
 Some believe that these so called “mirror neurons” are involved in observant learning and perhaps even empathy.

 What this means for you: This is likely why it’s so useful to find role models who have a specific skill or trait that you’d like to adopt.
-Watching them do it trains your brain, neurologically to do it yourself.
+Watching them do it trains your brain neurologically to do it yourself.